LucasBorboleta/bevri/README.md

 # Unexpected Space Cargo
 Unexpected Space Cargo describes the rules of a board game about a ghost space cargo.

 > A ghost cargo ship of some ancient civilization, randomly crosses the spatial borders of Earth, your world.
-Competing space companies are equipping their corvettes to unlock the defenses of the cargo containers and capture their resources, and ideally find the precious TARCI crystals.
+Competing space companies are equipping their corvettes to unlock the defenses of the cargo containers and capture their resources, and ideally find the precious STAR crystals.

 The game is far from being finished.
 Its design phase is ongoing ...